adore/daylight/doc/usage.md

   ````

 > FUTURE [#15](https://github.com/att-cloud/daylight/issues/15):
-> There is no way to modify (ie. delete) an item nor empty the collection.
+> There is no way to remove an nested resource from a collection nor empty the collection.

 ### More Chaining